-Where premises are being, or are about to be, constructed or altered, you can apply for a provisional statement as an indicator whether a premises licence is likely to be granted upon completion of the construction work or alterations in accordance with the plans.
+Where premises are being, or are about to be, built or altered, you can apply for a provisional statement.
+This indicates if a premises licence is likely to be granted when the works are completed inline with the plans.
 It enables you to assess the feasibility of the proposed development.

-If a provisional statement is granted you'll still need to apply for a premises licence in the normal way before the premises can be used for any licensable activities.
+If a provisional statement is granted, you'll still need to apply for a premises licence.
+You need to do this before the premises can be used for any licensable activities.

 The fee for the grant of a provisional statement is £315.